 The Collapse: What Happened in Pickens County?

-In June 2024, a two-lane bridge located on Concord Church Road in Pickens County suddenly gave way, collapsing without warning and prompting immediate road closures and investigations.
-The bridge replacement work, which spanned a tributary in a quiet rural area, was a vital connection point for local residents, including those in Lake Keowee and nearby golf course community neighborhoods.
+In June 2024, a two-lane bridge on Concord Church Road in Pickens County suddenly collapsed.
+The structure gave way without warning and forced immediate road closures.
+The bridge served as a key route for local residents.
+It connected areas near Lake Keowee and nearby golf course communities.

-Fortunately, no injuries were reported, but the structural failure created shockwaves throughout the community.
-Emergency responders quickly cordoned off the area, and the South Carolina Department of Transportation launched an in-depth investigation to determine what went wrong.
-This event added pressure to the state’s ongoing five-year, $1 billion commitment to infrastructure upgrades and bridges for repair.
+Fortunately, no one suffered injuries.
+However, the collapse shocked the community.
+Emergency responders secured the area right away.
+The South Carolina Department of Transportation launched an investigation to find the cause.
+This incident also increased pressure on the state’s five-year, $1 billion infrastructure plan.

 Newly Released Findings from Officials